 Bokashi Techniques

-Bokashi is a technique developed in Japan during the 19th century to create gradientsOpens in a new tab. in block printing.
+Bokashi is a technique developed in Japan during the 19th century to create gradients in block printing.
 This can be done in two ways: the fukibokashi method involves applying gradation directly to the block, while the itabokashi method is done by hand.

 Fuki-Bokashi

-Another term for fuki-bokashi is “rag shadingOpens in a new tab.” because rags are often used to create this effect.
+Another term for fuki-bokashi is “rag shading” because rags are often used to create this effect.
 However, the key to fuki-bokashi is actually the water on the rag rather than the rag itself.
 To create this effect, a damp rag is brushed over the area that is meant to be lighter.
 Next, a minimal amount of pigment is applied to the area.
 The water creates a blurring effect with the ink, allowing it to blend softly with the pigment around it.

-This technique can also be done by using the rag to wipe awayOpens in a new tab. some of the pigment in the areas you are trying to make lighter.
+This technique can also be done by using the rag to wipe away some of the pigment in the areas you are trying to make lighter.
 Whatever methods you use, know that fuki-bokashi is impossible to replicate.
 Every print that you do will be slightly different.

 Itabokashi